mikenomitch/containers/README.md

   // Handle incoming requests
   async fetch(request: Request): Promise<Response> {
-    // Update state to track requests
-    const currentState = this.state;
-    this.setState({
-      ...currentState,
-      requestCount: (currentState.requestCount as number || 0) + 1,
-      lastActivity: Date.now()
-    });

-    // Default implementation proxies requests to the container
+    // Default implementation forwards requests to the container
-    // This will automatically renew the activity timeout return await this.proxyRequest(request);
+    // This will automatically renew the activity timeout return await this.containerFetch(request);
   }

   // Additional methods can be implemented as needed